Nestle pulls Maggi noodles off Indian shelves as food scare spreads

 Maggi two-minute noodles, which sell for a dozen rupees ($0.20) per single-serving packet, are hugely popular in India.
 The snack is frequently served to children and eaten at roadside shacks and "Maggi points" across the country.

-With Bollywood superstars in its advertising campaigns, Maggi has been a market leader for three decades, though it now competes with rival brands like Hindustan Unilever Ltd's Knorr and GlaxoSmithKline PLC's Horlicks.
+With Bollywood superstars in its advertising campaigns, Maggi has been a market leader for three decades, though it now competes with rival brands like Hindustan Unilever Ltd's (HLL.NS) Knorr and GlaxoSmithKline PLC's (GSK.L) Horlicks.

 Analysts and industry advisers welcomed the recall but questioned the firm's strategy of clashing with the regulator and denying the problem for weeks as headlines proliferated.